Focus Skill Level 3:

 So how can we break this limitation, to have an unlimited source of power?

-All resources can be depleted, all assets squandered, and we can bankrupt ourselves in a matter of less than an hour, if we fail to extricate ourselves from any of the vicious loops discussed in Focus Skill Foundation.
+All resources can be depleted, all assets squandered, and we can bankrupt ourselves in a matter of less than an hour, if we fail to extricate ourselves from any of the negative emotion vicious loops discussed in Focus Skill Foundation.

 Lowest hanging fruit: cutting waste

-Mid hanging fruit: willpower replenishment footwork
+Mid hanging fruit: self-control replenishment footwork

 High hanging fruit: strategizing replenishment schedule